HL7/cqf-measures/input/pages/using-cql.md

 #### Representation in a Library
 {: #representation-in-a-library}

-The representation of code declarations in a Library is discussed in [Terminology](measure-conformance.html#terminology) of Measure Conformance in this IG, consistent with the [Representation in Narrative]({{site.data.fhir.ver.cql}}/using-cql.html#code-representation-in-narrative) topic in the UCWF IG.
+The representation of code declarations in a Library is discussed in [Terminology](measure-conformance.html#terminology) of this IG, consistent with the [Representation in Narrative]({{site.data.fhir.ver.cql}}/using-cql.html#code-representation-in-narrative) topic in the UCWF IG.

 ### UCUM Best Practices
 {: #ucum-best-practices}